Uploading...

 Russian has about 200,000 words compared to an astounding 1,000,000 words in English.
 When you translate Russian, understanding context is therefore crucial.
 Many Russian words have multiple meanings when used in different contexts, and understanding these intricacies is critical in avoiding mistranslation.
 Choose the wrong context, and your translation won’t sound right.

-For example, the Russian word “Вариант” can be translated into the English language as both “option” and “variant.”
+For example, the Russian word “Вариант” can be translated into English as both “option” and “variant.”
 Translators will have to choose the most appropriate word that fits the context.
 A sentence such as “I have many variants for Russian translation services providers” doesn’t sound right – the right word in this context is “options.”

 There are a lot of other words like this in Russian, and the way you use them depends on the context of the sentence.
 When you translate Russian, pay attention to the context rather than the individual words to make sure the correct version is chosen.